kolourr/BANKI/BANKI-template.md

 - [ ] What do you read on a regular basis?

   - **Discussion:** I love reading non-fiction books and autobiographies of great leaders and entrepreneurs that have had a big impact on the world.
 The last book I read was the cold start problem by Andrew Chen.
-The last book I re-read for the third time was Antifragile by Naseem Taleb.
+The last two books I re-read for the third time was Antifragile by Naseem Taleb and The Essays of Warren Buffett: Lessons for Corporate America

 - [ ] What's some critical feedback you've gotten recently?